marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 title:  "Dumping LVM volumes for debugging purposes"
 date:   2015-08-17 08:00:00
 published: yes
-categories: jekyll update
+categories: linux administration
 pygments: true
-summary: "This post presents a possible procedure to \"snapshot\" a Linux installation based on a boot partition and three LVM logical volumes for root, var and swap.
-This proves useful when an identical environment must be reproduced on a different machine sharing the same hardware configuration but without network connectivity.
+summary: "This post presents a possible procedure to \"snapshot\" a Linux installation based on a boot partition and three LVM logical volumes for root, var and swap, which proves useful when an identical environment must be reproduced on a different machine sharing the same hardware configuration.
 One of the requirements is to obtain the smallest possible \"image\", so that it can be easily transferred and rewritten on the second machine.
 Such a procedure does entail a number of issues: all the machine specific parameters (e.g. /etc/hostname, MAC